My two favourite milk cultures are kefir and Caspian Sea Yoghurt.

 We’re lucky in the Waikato, that we have some great local milk suppliers to choose from.

-Here are three excellent milk suppliers that I use regularly.
+Here are two excellent milk suppliers that I use regularly.

-They are all small-scale producers by the standards of the huge New Zealand dairy industry.
+They are small-scale producers by the standards of the huge New Zealand dairy industry.

 Matamata-based Jersey Girl Organics produce certified organic, A2 full-cream milk.
-They sell their milk at the Waikato farmers’ markets, and also through selected local retailers, including Whole Heart and Hamilton East Bin Inn.
-Jersey Girls milk is also in supermarkets nationwide under the Lewis Road Gold Top premium milk label.
+They sell their milk at the Waikato farmers’ markets, and also through selected local retailers and supermarkets.

 Dreamview Creamery, near Raglan, produce both raw and pasteurized milk in glass bottles.
 (Although they don’t have organic certification.)

-Dreamview Creamery milk is available at selected retailers, including my local Hamilton East Bin Inn.
+Dreamview Creamery milk is available at selected retailers, including my local Hamilton East Bin Inn and Silverdale Four Square.
 They also offer home deliveries.

 Getting started with kefir